And the fastest three hours in media, the fastest week in media.

 Let me just give you the details of the story very quickly.

-Federal Appeals Court on Tuesday of this week upheld civil contempt of court findings against four journalists who refused to reveal their sources for stories about former nuclear scientist Wen Ho Lee.
+Federal Appeals Court on Tuesday of this week upheld civil contempt of court findings against four journalists who refused to reveal their sources for stories about former nuclear scientist Wenho Lee.

-He has filed a lawsuit alleging government officials leaked information about him to reporters, violating the privacy act in pointing to him as a suspect in the possible theft of nuclear secrets for China.
+He has filed a lawsuit alleging government officials leaked information about him to reporters violating the Privacy Act in pointing to him as a suspect in the possible theft of nuclear secrets for China.

 This from three appeals judges.

-Uh AP will ask the full nine-member appeals court in Washington to review the case.
+AP will ask the full nine-member appeals court in Washington to review the case.

-The appeals court reversed a contempt finding against New York Times reporter Jeff Gerth, saying there was insufficient evidence against him to uh sustain such a conclusion.
+The appeals court reversed a contempt finding against New York Times reporter Jeff Gerth, saying there was insufficient evidence against him to sustain such a conclusion.

-The legal troubles for these four reporters face fines of $500 a day come at a time of increasing hostility for the news media in the courts.
+The legal troubles for these four reporters face fines of $500 a day, come at a time of increasing hostility for the news media in the courts.

-Judy Miller, really over the top, because she never even wrote a story about this.
+Judy Miller, really over the top because she never even wrote a story about this.

 But this is a different thing.

-This you had government officials linking leaking absolute BS.
+You had government officials leaking absolute BS.

-It's it's it's about time this stuff was brought to an end.
+Folks, it's about time this stuff was brought to an end.

 Let me just put it this way.

-It was about time that high government officials stop hiding behind this sheath of anonymity to be able to leak a bunch of absolute BS.
+It's about time that high government officials stop hiding behind this sheath of anonymity to be able to leak a bunch of absolute BS.

-The federal judge uh involved in his case issued an apology to him for the United States of America from the bench.
+The federal judge involved in his case issued an apology to him for the United States of America from the bench.

 It's almost unprecedented for that to happen.